Statement of Operations Definition

-- To raise capital from lenders and investors, a statement of operations is very effective in terms of presenting the position of the company.
+- To raise capital from lenders and investors, a statement of operations is very effective in presenting the company’s position.

 - It also predicts the interest-paying capacity of the company to meet its liabilities.

-- Income statement doesn’t record expense or revenue when realized but for that particular period.
-So it will record the amount even before the actual cash has flown into the company.
+- The income statement doesn’t record expenses or revenue when realized but for that particular period.
+So it will record the amount before the actual cash has flown into the company.

 - The particulars represented in income statements don’t solely explain all the factors resulting in the success or failure of a project.

-- The statement has to be recorded periodically and frequently, which is a haphazard task from a company’s perspective.
+- The statement must be recorded periodically and frequently, which is a haphazard task from a company’s perspective.

 - Income statement entries are based on assumptions and not facts all the time, which can be misleading in many ways.